groninge01/marit/_books/krassen.md

   **INFORMATIE OVER DE AUTEUR**

-  Elle Van den Bogaart is geboren in 1959, in Nuland.
+  Elle van den Bogaart is geboren in 1959, in Nuland.
 Na haar HBO-J-diploma is ze gaan werken  als psychologisch assistente in Eindhoven.